 Mr. Faggin holds options for 415,000 shares and Mr. Lee holds options for 225,000 shares that provide for immediate vesting of 50% of the unvested options in the event of a change of control.
-Mr. Knittel holds options for 245,000 shares that provide for immediate vesting of 100% of his unvested options upon a change of control or a constructive termination as a result of reduced responsibilities or stature within our company.
-Mr. Kirby holds options for 50,000 shares that provide for immediate vesting of 100% of his unvested options upon a change of control.
+Mr. Knittel holds options for 180,000 shares that provide for immediate vesting of 100% of his unvested options upon a change of control or a constructive termination as a result of reduced responsibilities or stature within our company.
+Subsequent to the fiscal year end, Mr. Krittel were each granted options for 50,000 shares that provide for immediate vesting of 100% of unvested options upon a change of control.